deepjavalibrary/djl-serving/serving/docs/lmi/tutorials/trtllm_manual_convert_tutorial.md

 }
 ```

-Here is a table contains TRTLLM supported parameters with our suggestions. (up to 0.6.1)
+Here is a table contains TRTLLM supported parameters with our suggestions for version 0.6.1.
+For newer versions, please see the [TRT-LLM user guide](../user_guides/trt_llm_user_guide.md).

 | Name                           | Settings                | Meaning                                                                                                                                                                        |
 |--------------------------------|-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|